 Departmental Review

 The department chair shall convene the departmental senior faculty to discuss the report of the promotion committee and to vote on the candidate.
 In cases where the departmental senior faculty as a whole served as the promotion committee, a separate meeting is not necessary.
-The department chair shall prepare a letter describing the discussion and vote of the departmental senior faculty.
+The department chair, or a designated member of the senior faculty, shall prepare a letter describing the discussion and vote of the departmental senior faculty.
 The letter, along with the promotion committee report, external letters, and other relevant materials shall be submitted to the dean and, in cases where the department has voted in favor of a candidate, to the Senior Faculty Council.

 Senior Faculty Council Review